 Donations can be left in the on-site donation box.

 Nature preserve trail guides are provided on site for a requested $3 donation.

 SRT's nature preserves protect the area for the plants and animals that live there and for future generations, while allowing for traditional agricultural uses of the land.

 Please tread lightly and be respectful of grazing cattle.
 Remember to bring drinking water and sun protection, wear comfortable shoes and watch for natural hazards, including rattlesnakes and ticks.

-SRT prohibits the following on its nature preserves: firearms, audible music equipment, bicycles, fireworks, fishing, hunting, fires and collecting plants, animals or wood without a permit.
+SRT prohibits the following on its nature preserves: firearms, audible music equipment, bicycles, fireworks, fishing, hunting, horses and other livestock, fires, and collecting plants, animals or wood without a permit.